Enhancing Logical Reasoning in Language Models via Symbolically-Guided Monte Carlo Process Supervision: Related Work

 \subsection{Symbolic Reasoning with LLMs}

-A different line of work combines the reliability of a symbolic system and the flexibility of LLMs.
-One approach is to fine-tune LLMs on the formal proving steps generated by proof assistant, such as Lean, to improve their performance on theorem proving problems \cite{xin2024deepseekproveradvancingtheoremproving,xin2025deepseekproverv}.
-Trying to tackle a wider range of real-world problems, another line of work proposes using LLMs to formalize natural language questions into symbolic representations, then use an external solver to infer a conclusion \cite{pan-etal-2023-logic,quan-etal-2024-verification,wysocka-etal-2025-syllobio}.
-However, these methods face the problem that LLMs cannot translate a wide-range of questions into working symbolic representations.
-To improve flexibility, \citet{ranaldi2025improvingchainofthoughtreasoningquasisymbolic} propose to guide LLMs to operate at a high level of abstraction of the questions via quasi-symbolic explanations. \citet{xu-etal-2024-faithful} use off-the-shelf LLMs as the solver which can have a higher flexibility than a symbolic solver.
-This work offers improvements in both standard logical reasoning benchmarks and in real-world problems.
+A different line of work combines the reliability of symbolic systems and the flexibility of LLMs.
+One approach is to fine-tune LLMs on the formal proving steps generated by proof assistant, such as Lean, to improve their performance on theorem-proving problems \cite{xin2024deepseekproveradvancingtheoremproving,xin2025deepseekproverv}.
+Trying to tackle a wider range of real-world problems, another line of work proposes using LLMs to automatically formalize natural language questions into symbolic representations (auto-formalization), then use an external solver to infer a conclusion \cite{pan-etal-2023-logic,quan-etal-2024-verification,wysocka-etal-2025-syllobio}.
+However, these methods face the problem that auto-formalization often fails to produce valid symbolic representations for real-world questions.
+To improve flexibility, \citet{ranaldi2025improvingchainofthoughtreasoningquasisymbolic} propose to guide LLMs to operate at a high level of abstraction of the questions via quasi-symbolic explanations.
+On the other hand, \citet{xu-etal-2024-faithful} use off-the-shelf LLMs as the solver, which can tolerate a certain degree of errors in the symbolic representations.
+The above-mentioned work all focus on logical benchmarks in abstractive settings, while our work offers improvements in both standard logical reasoning benchmarks and in real-world problems.